 Many cultures have created an unhealthy attitude to the psychological turbulence we all experience from time to time.
 It now appears intuitive to fight back against that which we think and feel threatens us, but is this really an effective strategy?

 - Depression is a common mental disorder.
-Globally, an estimated 350 million people of all ages suffer from depression.
+Globally, more than 264 million people of all ages suffer from depression.

 - More women are affected by depression than men.

 - There are effective psychological and pharmacological treatments for moderate and severe depression.